harrisongoeldner/mac-setup/Developer.md

 plugins=(git zsh-autosuggestions zsh-syntax-highlighting)
 ```

-I have attached my .zshrc configuration to this repository.
+I have attached my .zshrc configuration to this repository in [Files](/Files).

 #### Method 2

 *These two plugins can also be installed using Homebrew or git in another folder.
 To add these to zsh you'd want to add the following lines to your .zshrc configuration file replacing the path*

-**Zsh-Autosuggestions**
+##### Zsh-Autosuggestions

 ```
 brew install zsh-autosuggestions
 ```

-**Zsh-Syntax-Highlighting**
+##### Zsh-Syntax-Highlighting

 ```
 brew install zsh-syntax-highlighting
 ```

 **Add sources to `.zshrc`**

 ```
 source [path]/zsh-syntax-highlighting.zsh
 source [path]/zsh-autosuggestions.zsh
 ```

 ### Fix common error by adding to `.zshrc`

+I got some complaints when I first set this all up.
+Below are some fixes to those problems.
+Plus I also include how to add `brew` completions to `zsh`.

 ```
 ZSH_DISABLE_COMPFIX="true"
 ```

-You'll want to add completions as well by adding the following:
+You'll want to add `brew` completions as well by adding the following:

 ```
 if type brew &>/dev/null; then